jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-duplex-or-standard.rst

        restore operations, blade replacement, or upgrades.

 -   The system must be "patch current".
-All updates available for the current release running on the system must be applied.
+All updates available for the current release running on the system must be applied, and all patches must be committed.
 To find and download applicable updates, visit the |dnload-loc|.

 -   Transfer the new release software load to controller-0 \(or onto a USB stick\); controller-0 must be active.